-The practice had clearly defined and embedded systems, processes and practices in place to keep people safe, which included:
+The practice had now had clearly defined and embedded systems, processes and practices in place to keep people safe, which included:

 - Arrangements were in place to safeguard adults and children from abuse that reflected relevant legislation and local requirements and policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a named GP lead for safeguarding adults and children.
 The lead attended local safeguarding meetings and attended where and when possible case conferences and always provided reports where necessary for other agencies.
-Staff demonstrated they understood their responsibilities and all had received training relevant to their role. - A notice was displayed in the waiting room advising patients that a chaperone was available, if required.
+Staff demonstrated they understood their responsibilities and all now received training relevant to their role and GPs had received level 3 Child protection training. - A notice was displayed in the waiting room advising patients that a chaperone was available, if required.
 All staff who acted as chaperones were trained for the role and had received a disclosure and barring check (DBS).
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).

-- There were procedures in place for monitoring and managing risks to patients and staff safety.
+- (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - There were procedures in place for monitoring and managing risks to patients and staff safety.
 There was a health and safety policy available.
 The practice carried out regular risk assessments including fire risk assessments.
 All of the electrical equipment was checked to ensure it was safe to use and clinical equipment was checked and calibrated to ensure it was working properly. - Appropriate standards of cleanliness and hygiene were followed.
 We observed the premises to be clean and tidy.
-There was an infection control protocol in place and staff had received up to date training.
-An infection control audit had been completed by the practice nurse and regular checks were carried out. - The arrangements for managing medicines, including emergency drugs and vaccines in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
+There was now an infection control protocol in place and staff had received up to date training.
+An infection control audit had been completed by the practice nurse and regular checks were carried out, including hand hygiene. - The arrangements for managing medicines, including emergency drugs and vaccines in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
 Regular medication audits were carried out.
-Prescription pads were securely stored. - Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - Since our last inspection the practice had not recruited any new staff, however the policy and procedure for recruitment was in line with best practice and showed appropriate recruitment checks would be undertaken prior to employment.
+Prescription pads were securely stored.
+The practice pharmacist ran weekly prescribing safety checks and where any issues were highlighted these were passed to a GP to act on. - Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - Since our last inspection the practice had not recruited any new staff, however the policy and procedure for recruitment was in line with best practice and showed appropriate recruitment checks would be undertaken prior to employment.
 For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.